renpy/renpy/sphinx/source/config.rst

     If True, joystic support is enabled.

-.. var:: config.keep_running_transform = True

-    If true, showing an image without supplying a transform or ATL block will cause the image to continue the previous transform an image with that tag was using, if any.
-If false, the transform is stopped.

 .. var:: config.keymap = dict(...)

     This variable contains a keymap giving the keys and mouse buttons